 Senior cats are prone to muscle mass and weight loss.
-In light of this, the American Society for Prevention of Cruelty to Animals (ASPCA) suggests that all cat owners must feed their pets with weight-gain foods as early as 7 years old.
+In light of this, the American Society for Prevention of Cruelty to Animals (ASPCA) suggests that all cat owners must feed their pets with muscle-gain foods as early as 7 years old.
 Doing so will help them avoid weight issues as they age.

 Why Your Senior Cat Doesn’t Eat Much?